Age of Empires III: Act II: Ice

-In the mid-eighteenth century, Morgan's grandson, John Black, his Mohawk friend Kanyenke, and their mercenaries are summoned by John's uncle, Stuart Black, to defend the colony of Brunswick against Cherokee raiders.
+In the mid-eighteenth century, Morgan's grandson, John Black, his Mohawk friend Kanyenke (renamed Ká꞉nien in the Definitive Edition), and their mercenaries are summoned by John's uncle, Stuart Black, to defend the colony of Brunswick against Cherokee raiders.
 After saving the colony, John and Kanyenke attack the Cherokee war camps, forcing the Cherokee to arrange a truce.
 While John, Kanyenke, and most of the colony's garrison are negotiating, British General Warwick leads an army to attack them and capture Brunswick.
 John and Kanyenke return to liberate Brunswick but learn Warwick has abducted Stuart.
 John concludes that the Circle of Ossus has returned.
 Kanyenke believes that his sister, Nonahkee, could be in danger, so they leave for New England.
 They find Warwick attacking Nonahkee's village, hoping to extract John's location from her.
 After the ensuing battle, Kanyenke discovers that John and Nonahkee are in love.

 John and Kanyenke soon ally with the French in the Seven Years' War to continue fighting against Warwick.
 When Colonel George Washington tells them that Warwick is a renegade and from the British, John agrees to help them track him down.
 John's mercenaries and Washington's forces destroy Warwick's base in the Great Lakes region, where John finds Stuart's decapitated body.
 John and Kanyenke continue to pursue Warwick to the Rocky Mountains, where they intercept Warwick's supply train and destroy a fortified Circle base.
 Warwick and his troops flee even farther west to Colorado, where they have allied with the Russians.
 John and Kanyenke discover that the Circle plans to capture British and French colonies and towns while they are fighting, ultimately taking over North America.
 While John pursues Warwick, Kanyenke and some miners bring down rock bridges to stop the Russians' artillery from advancing.
 He and the mercenaries return east as Warwick ambushes John, who detonates explosives he has planted, killing himself and Warwick while burying the Russians and the Circle's troops in an avalanche.
 In the spring, Kanyenke returns to his village and learns Nonahkee has mothered John's son Nathaniel, whom he begins to help raise.